Medically reviewed by Vicky Davis, FNP

 Investigations by the FDA have found that ExtenZe and certain other male enhancement pills sometimes contain unlisted ingredients, including prescription ED medications such as sildenafil.

 ExtenZe is a well-known male enhancement supplement.
-It’s been around for several decades and is marketed online and via TV ads and infomercials, usually broadcast late at night.
+It’s been around for several decades and is widely promoted via TV ads and infomercials, usually broadcast late at night.

 Like other male enhancement supplements, ExtenZe has made a broad range of claims about its effects over the years.
 For the most part, it claims to enhance your sexual performance and treat common male sexual health issues.

 ExtenZe comes in both tablet and oral gel caps and is available from most drugstores and stores that sell sexual wellness supplements.